microsoft/Mastering-the-Marketplace/docs/ama/labs/lab-1-partner-center/README.md

 4. In the **Description** text area, enter "**AMA Workshop 1 description**".
 5. In the **Search keywords** section, you may enter up to 3 keywords.
 6. For the **Privacy policy link** textbox, you may use Microsoft's privacy policy for this workshop.
 Enter "https://privacy.microsoft.com/en-us/privacystatement".
 This is for lab purposes.
 Do not use Microsoft's privacy policy on real offers.
 7. Scroll down to the **Support contact** section and enter the required information.
-For the field **Support website for Azure Global customers**, enter the link "https://partner.microsoft.com/en-US/support/v2/".
+For the field **Support website for Azure Global customers**, enter the link `https://partner.microsoft.com/en-US/support/v2/`.
 Again, this is for lab purposes only, not to be used in a live offer.
 This would be a link to a page on your own site.
 8. Scroll down to the **Engineering contact information** section.
 9. Enter the required information.
 10. Scroll down to the **Marketplace media > Logos** section.

 Here you will need to upload two logos that must be of the exact right size.
-Examples are provided for you in the [./lab-1-partner-center/assets](./assets) folder.
-You can click to navigate to the images or you can drag and drop them.
+Examples are provided for you in [this directory](https://github.com/microsoft/Mastering-the-Marketplace/tree/main/docs/ama/labs/lab-1-partner-center/assets).
+Upload these images.
+If you have cloned this repository they will already be on your local drive.

 1. Upload the two images.
 1. For the screenshot, click the **Add image caption** link.
 Enter whatever you like for a caption.